vikshree/humanRobotReid/humanLabels/readme.txt

 We opensource human-annotated data collected for re-ID.
 It consists of:
 1) The labels that participants provided during the study.
 2) The query images images used for the study.
-(Original Source: http://mmlab.ie.cuhk.edu.hk/projects/PETA.html)
 3) The gallery images used for conducting the re-ID experiment.

 ==========================================================================
 NOTE:
-Each line in the .csv file correspond to one participant.
+1) Each line in the .csv file correspond to one participant.
 Total 10 participants took the survey and provided attributes for 50 images.
 The participants were allowed to look into each image for 15 seconds, which was followed by the questionnaire.